Skip to the content.

 Firmware can be downloaded here : Download

-# Erase the memory (including the user data)
+First erase the memory (including the user data):

 With Espressif Flash Tool (Windows):